01 of 03

 For many holidays, including Fourth of July, Christmas and New Year's Eve, a seasonally themed fireworks display replaces "Remember."
 And just for folks who come to Mickey's Halloween Party, there's a special Halloween version, too.

-Here's the sad part: I have talked to way too many people who say they have never seen the fireworks because they got tired and went home early.
+Here's the sad part: Far too many people say they have never seen the fireworks because they got tired and went home early.
 To keep that from happening to you, take a break in the afternoon.
 Take a nap.
 Go for a swim.
 Watch a movie.
 Do anything that gets you rested enough to stay until the fireworks are over.
 You won't regret it.

 What You Need to Know About the Disneyland Fireworks

 - Location: Fireworks go off over the castle.
 You can see them well from anyplace that has a clear view of it.
 To get a widescreen experience, choose a spot along Main Street U.S.A. as close to the castle as you can

 - Show Time: Lasts about 20 minutes.
 Showtimes vary by season.
 You can get... the schedule at the Disneyland website, on their app or most other Disneyland apps.

 - Recommended for: Most people love the fireworks, but loud noises may scare some children.
 We even know a few adults who put their hands over their ears during the loudest parts.

 - Fun Factor: High if you like fireworks